alexellis/derek/GET.md

 ## Get your own Derek robot

+* The easy way

-To use our managed Derek robot service get in touch with [Alex Ellis](mailto:alex@openfaas.com) for more info. (setup time 5 minutes)
+To use our hosted/managed Derek robot service for free then get in touch with [Alex Ellis](mailto:alex@openfaas.com) for more information. (setup time 5 minutes)

+* The harder way

-Read on if you want to setup your own cluster, OpenFaaS and a private GitHub App. (est. setup time several hours)
+Read on if you want to setup your own cluster, OpenFaaS and a private GitHub App. (est. setup time 30-60mins depending on your experience-level)

-### The hard way
+### Ready..
+Set..
+Derek!

 * Setup [OpenFaaS](https://github.com/openfaas/faas) and the [faas-cli](https://github.com/openfaas/faas-cli)